 BOOK REVIEW EDITOR NEWS

-After three years of stellar service, Geneviève Brassard will be stepping down from the role of Book Review Editor for The Space Between effective upon the publication of the 2019 issue this fall.
+As of January 2020, after three years of stellar service, Geneviève Brassard has stepped down from the role of Book Review Editor for The Space Between.
 We are pleased to announce that Elizabeth Evans will be assuming the role of Book Review Editor.

 Elizabeth F. Evans is Associate Professor of English at Wayne State University.
 Her interests include literature of the long twentieth century, modernist studies, cultural geography, gender studies, (post)colonial studies, and digital humanities.
 She is the author of Threshold Modernism: New Public Women and the Literary Spaces of Imperial London (Cambridge UP, 2019), which treats gender and race in late nineteenth- and early twentieth-century British and Anglophone literature.
 Liz is currently at work on three new projects operating at various scales: she is examining the cultural geography of writers of color in London at the height of empire through the work of several forgotten figures; she is using computational methods to map the intersection of gender and geography across a corpus of 10,000 digitized texts; and, in her current book project, she is examining airplanes and aerial views in British and Anglophone literature and culture.
 She has been very active in The Space Between, including service on the Society’s Advisory Board.
 She may be reached at email@example.com.We offer deepest thanks to Geneviève for her service, and welcome Liz to this new role.

 This work is licensed under a Creative Commons Attribution 4.0 International License.